spray/spray/docs/documentation/spray-io/installation.rst

 Installation
 ============

-The :ref:`maven-repo` chapter contains all the info about how to pull *spray-httpx* into your classpath.
+The :ref:`maven-repo` chapter contains all the info about how to pull *spray-io* into your classpath.